kovanhuissteden/Peatland-3.1/README.md

 - Anaerobic non-CH4 organic matter decomposition
 - Temperature sensitivity improvement for all soil carbon reservoirs
 - Carbon immobilization by binding to mineral particles

+WARNING: THIS CODE HAS NOT BEEN TESTED YET!!!!